roshanbist/awwward-zentry/README.md

 **Prerequisites**

-Make sure you have the following installed on your machine:
+Ensure the following are installed on your system:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/en)